Policies for UW Bothell Faculty and Staff Leading Study Abroad Programs

 - All UW travelers must be covered by international insurance that provides security and natural disaster evacuation services in addition to medical evacuation and travel assistance services during time abroad.
-UW faculty and staff are covered by OnCall International.
+UW faculty and staff receive international emergency and travel assistance benefits as part of their UW employment.
 Students must purchase coverage through the UW Study Abroad office.

 Study Abroad Program Development